alexpeattie/prideify/README.md

 <h6>Default: false</h6>
 *Type: Boolean or string*

-Due to browser restrictions, you won't be able to use prideify normally with most image that are not hosted on your domain (unless the image host has been kind enough to set to *).
-You can learn more about cross-origin security and the `<canvas>` in this MDN article.
+Due to browser restrictions, you won't be able to use prideify normally with most image that are not hosted on your domain (unless the image host has been kind enough to set `Access-Control-Allow-Origin` to `*`).
+You can learn more about cross-origin security and the `<canvas>` in [this MDN article](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_enabled_image).

 Setting `crossOriginProxy` to true will load the image via <http://crossorigin.me>, thereby avoid cross-origin restrictions.
-If you want to use a different proxy, you can pass it's URL as a string.
+If you want to use a different proxy, you can pass its URL as a string.

 <hr>